SINGING AND MUSIC 1 - 2021/2

 CRIPPS Kevin (GSA)

 Prerequisites / Co-requisites

 Students must also be studying: Acting 1, Dance 1 and Research and Rehearsal

 The study of vocal anatomy will provide students with an in depth anatomical and practical knowledge of vocal production as related to singing.
-Individual tutorials and single sex singing classes provide a platform in which students will apply the learned principals of vocal anatomy and voice production, as well as develop individual vocal skill and confidence.
-Through the study of rudimentary music theory and repertoire, students will cultivate a greater sense of musicality, musicianship and the application of appropriate vocal qualities across a variety of musical theatre genres and styles.
+Individual tutorials and small group singing classes provide a platform in which students will apply the learned principals of vocal anatomy and voice production, as well as develop individual vocal skill and confidence.
+Through the study of western European rudimentary music theory and repertoire, students will cultivate a greater sense of musicality, musicianship and the application of appropriate vocal qualities across a variety of musical theatre genres and historical and cultural styles.
 Throughout this module students will develop critical and analytical skills of personal practice, application, and awareness.
 This module includes:

 - Vocal Anatomy: fundaments of vocal anatomy and biomechanics

 - 1 to 1 Singing Tutorials: private tutorials in pedagogy and technique